Nitrogen cycle

 Biological denitrification

-The purpose of biological denitrification is to completely remove nitrogen from wastewater.
+The goal of biological denitrification is to completely remove nitrogen from wastewater.
 During this treatment process, the nitrogen evaporates into the atmosphere in its molecular form N2.

 Denitrification is an anaerobic mechanism that enables a large number of heterotrophic bacteria to cover their energy needs from nitrates when dissolved oxygen is lacking.